 Negative amortization: Like an interest-only loan, except that your payments don't even keep up with the interest charges, so that your loan balance grows over time.
 Also popular with sophisticated borrowers, but not a good choice for the average person.

-Again, ARMs aren't for everybody.
+Again, adjustable rate mortgages aren't for everybody.
 But for certain homebuyers - particularly those expecting to move again in a few years - they're a great product.
 If you're a regular homebuyer seeking a conventional mortgage from a mainstream lender or credit union, you owe it to yourself to at least check them out.